Eurodad media response to the decision in the Ireland-Apple State Aid case

 Two tax rulings, also known as ‘sweetheart deals’, have allowed Apple to slash their tax payments.
 One of those deals dates back 25 years.

-The Irish government has previously indicated that rather than pursuing this money, it plans to appeal.
+The Irish government has previously said that rather than pursuing this money, it plans to appeal.

 Tove Ryding, Coordinator of Tax Justice at the European Network on Debt and Development (Eurodad), said: